CasKei/StudyVault/Term4/ISP/Notes/Concurrent Programming.md

 Concurrency: events or circumstances that are happening or existing at the same time.

 > Concurrent programming:
-> A technique in which 2 or more processes start, run in an interleaved fashion through *context switching*, and complete in an overlapping time period by managing access to *shared resources* e.g. on a single core of CPU
+> A technique in which 2 or more processes start, run in an interleaved fashion through [[Context switch]]ing, and complete in an overlapping time period by managing access to *shared resources* e.g. on a single core of CPU

 This doesn't necessarily mean that multiple processes will be running at the same instant, even if results make it seem like it,